Deadpool 2: Box office

-Deadpool 2 grossed $324.6 million in the United States and Canada, and $460.5 million in other territories, for a worldwide total of $785.8 million, against a production budget of $110 million.
+Deadpool 2 grossed $324.6 million in the United States and Canada, and $461.3 million in other territories, for a worldwide total of $785.9 million, against a production budget of $110 million.
 Deadline Hollywood calculated the net profit of the film to be $235.4 million, when factoring together all expenses and revenues, making it the seventh most profitable release of 2018.

 On April 20, 2018, both Fandango and Regal Cinemas announced that Deadpool 2 was the best pre-selling R-rated film in their respective histories.
 The film opened in 4,332 theaters, setting the record for widest R-rated release ever (beating the 4,103 count by It in September 2017).
-It made $18.6 million from Thursday night previews and $53.3 million on its first day, setting records for both by an R-rated film, beating It's $13.5 million and $50.4 million, respectively.
+It made $18.6 million from Thursday night previews and $53.3 million on its first day, setting records for both by an R-rated film, surpassing It's $13.5 million and $50.4 million, respectively.
 Additionally, Deadpool 2 had the highest opening day for a 20th Century Fox film, beating Star Wars: Episode III – Revenge of the Sith.
+It sold a total of 5.8 million tickets on its first day of release, making it the second-highest number of opening day tickets being sold for any R-rated film, after The Matrix Reloaded, which sold 6.2 million tickets during its first day.
 The film went on to debut to $125.5 million, the second-best opening for an R-rated film behind the original, and became the first film to dethrone Avengers: Infinity War atop the box office.
 It fell 65.4% in its second weekend, grossing $43.5 million and finishing second behind newcomer Solo: A Star Wars Story.
 The film made $23.2 million in its third weekend, remaining in second behind Solo.
 It dropped 39% in both its fourth and fifth weekends, making a respective $14.1 million and $8.7 million.